 Spring is here and we have all gotten that primordial urge to clean, dig and plant.

-Women have conducted Spring cleaning in this community since pioneer days when their ancestors heralded warm, sunny weather as a sign to wash, sweep and clear the house of winter’s dinginess.
-Guys know the drill – they are sent outside to rake, bag and haul off trash that has accumulated over the past eight months.
+Women have conducted Spring cleaning in this community since pioneer days when their ancestors heralded the first warm weather as a sign to wash, sweep and clear the house of winter’s dinginess.
+Guys know the drill – they are sent outside to rake, bag and haul off trash that has accumulated over the past five months.

 Neighbors will greet neighbors and people will wave to passing cars as they clear the flower bed and tidy up the front yard.

 We think it’s easy for residential areas to get in the spring cleaning mood.

 Families who take pride in their home show it and that pride returns to them in the form of higher property values, less crime and the respect of living in a well-kept neighborhood.

 We wish our city fathers would realize this and respond accordingly.